mavryk-network/mavryk-domains-client/README.md

 # Tezos Domains Client

-Library for resolving and managing tezos domains built on top of [taquito](https://tezostaquito.io/).
+Library for resolving and managing tezos domains.
+Can be used with [taquito](https://tezostaquito.io/) or [conseiljs](https://cryptonomic.github.io/ConseilJS/#/).

 _WARNING: This project is in beta.
 We welcome users and feedback, please be aware that this project is a work in progress._